Pirmal Singh Dhaula

 Pirmal Singh Dhaula (born 8 September 1980) is an Indian politician and a member of Aam Aadmi Party.
 In the 2017 Punjab Legislative Assembly election, he was elected as the member of the Punjab Legislative Assembly from Bhadaur Assembly constituency.
-He resigned from his seat in June 2021 and joined Indian National Congress.
+He resigned from his seat in June 2021 and joined the Indian National Congress.

 Constituency

 Singh Dhaula represents the Bhadaur Assembly constituency.
 He won the seat as a candidate of the Aam Aadmi Party, beating the incumbent member of the Punjab Legislative Assembly Sant Balvir Singh Ghunas of the Shiromani Akali Dal by 20,784 votes.